44 natural soap colorants reveal many ways to color your homemade soap naturally, along with ideas for exfoliation, antioxidants, and more!

 - Woad powder: produces blue shades; Caution – can stain!

 You can see that many of the natural items used in soap making are similar to (if not the same as) those used in coloring fabrics or naturally coloring hair.
-Don’t be afraid to experiment, though there are some things that can’t or shouldn’t be used.
+Don’t be afraid to experiment, though some things can’t or shouldn’t be used.

 Natural Soap Colorants that Don’t Work Well

-There are some things, even though they’re natural, that I’ve found just don’t seem to work.
+Even though they’re natural, there are some things that I’ve found just don’t seem to work.
 Fresh fruits and vegetables, for the most part, don’t work at all.
 Lye does what’s called transmogrification.
 In short, that means it changes things.
 In the case of fresh foods, lye will usually rot them, creating an ugly mess and a ruined batch of soap.
 Sometimes even dried things don’t work.
 Many of the mints will turn bright green, then after a few weeks will turn brown.
 Rose petals usually turn brown in a matter of days.
 Lavender will stay purple for a few days, then turn green, finally ending at brown.

 So what can you do to get around that?
 Not much.
 Most soap makers don’t use plant material, relying on essential oils alone.
 You can try soaking the dried herbs in Vitamin E oil, a natural preservative of sorts.
 Mostly, it works for a while then you’re back where you started.